brillout/wildcard-api/readme.md

 But,
-from the perspective of your frontend development, things are different.
+from the perspective of your frontend development, things are different;

-With Wildcard,
+with Wildcard,
 everything the backend can do is only one JavaScript function away:

 ~~~js